 Our recruitment process is all about getting the right people into the right jobs.
-We are looking for motivated, agile and resilient people from a variety of backgrounds, academic disciplines and industry sectors who want to help make our country a better place.
+We are looking for motivated, agile and resilient people from a variety of backgrounds, academic disciplines and industry sectors who want to help make a difference to Australian Defence Force (ADF) members and their families.

 To be eligible to work at Defence Housing Australia (DHA), you must: